 Book Review: The Alchemist

-The Alchemist is a modern day fable, a simple story with deep philosophical underpinnings.
-The story is about a boy who is referred to throughout the book, apart from the first sentence, as “the boy”.
-This seemed to me to be the contemporary equivalent of ‘Adam’ which means ‘every man’.
-So his story is the story of each of us.
+I loved writing this book review of The Alchemist as it’s among the best books I’ve read.
+It is a simple story with deep philosophical underpinnings.
+The story is about a boy who is referred to throughout the book as “the boy”.
+His story is not of a particular person, but of each of us.

-Coelho’s choice of shepherd as the boy’s occupation and other biblical references blow the trumpet for Christianity, while the customs of the people in the story reflect the wisdom and depth of the Muslim faith.
-It is a respectful and beautiful blend of religions showing us that at some level, all religions point to the same truth.
+Coelho’s choice of shepherd as the boy’s occupation echoes Christianity.
+At the same time, the customs of the people in the story reflect the Muslim faith.
+It is a respectful and beautiful blend of religions.
+The message is that at some level, all religions point to the same truth.

-This book speaks to the dreamer in all of us, subtly leading to question if we have given up on our deepest desires, or whether we will have the courage to own and seek our individual destinies.
+This book asks the dreamer in all of us whether we have given up on our deepest desires, or whether we will have the courage to own and seek our individual destinies.

 Those who have dreams

-Dreams are difficult things to have because they challenge us to live in an uncomfortable way.
-The book gives heart to those pursuing their dreams and who encounter seemingly insurmountable obstacles.
-It gives the assurance that every step along the difficult journey is necessary and has a reason, even though it may not be obvious at the time.
+The Alchemist gives heart to those pursuing their dreams but meeting insurmountable obstacles.
+It assures us that every difficult step along the journey has a reason, though not be obvious at the time.

 Seekers of knowledge

-As the title of the book implies, alchemy is a key topic in the book.
-While most people think alchemy is the magic of turning base metals into gold, the book gives a simple yet profound twist to the understanding of what alchemy really is – not the transformation of metal but the transformation of ourselves, who by evolving into something better make everything around us better.
+As the title implies, alchemy is a key topic in the book.
+The book gives a simple yet profound twist to our understanding of alchemy.
+It describes the transformation, not of metal but of ourselves.

 Those who want to travel the world

-Travelling seems such a luxury these days, requiring lots of time and money.
-Yet there is another way to travel – with your entire life itself.
-This requires the courage to leave loved ones and the comforts of life behind in search of places that you want to see.
-Though just a story, the book inspires those yearning to see the world to stop procrastinating and do just that.
+Travelling is a luxury these days.
+Yet there is another way to travel – with your life itself.
+This requires the courage to leave loved ones and the comforts of life behind, in search of places that you want to see.
+The book inspires those yearning to see the world to stop procrastinating and do just that.

 Quotes from the book